McLeansville, North Carolina: Geography

 McLeansville is located in eastern Guilford County.
 It is bordered to the west by the city of Greensboro; additionally, an exclave of the city is surrounded by the southern part of the CDP.
 McLeansville's center is 9 mi east of Greensboro, merely a few blocks north of US 70 (Burlington Road).

 According to the United States Census Bureau, the CDP has a total area of 16.1 km2, of which 15.9 sqkm is land and 0.2 sqkm, or 1.18%, is water.
 South Buffalo Creek forms the western edge of the CDP, flowing north to Buffalo Creek and part of the Reedy Fork Creek–Haw River–Cape Fear River watershed.

 The town of McLeansville hosts a grocery store, post office, several small businesses, and several churches.
+The interchange with Interstate 40 and Interstate 85 is located south of the town center, connecting the largest five cities of NC with each other inside the location of Guilford County.
 US 70 is the main corridor that links the town to neighboring communities such as Greensboro, Sedalia, Gibsonville, Whitsett and Burlington.
-Interstate 785 passes thru a small portion of the town, connecting it north to US 29.
+Interstate 785 traverses in the western areas of the town, connecting to US 29.
 The town is also home to a Publix Supermarket distribution center, situated along US 70.
 It was finished in 2022 at an estimated cost of $300 million.
 Areas bordering the town, particularly to the north, are characterized by rolling farmland, wooded areas, and suburban homes.
 Several strip malls with grocery stores and other businesses are in the outlying areas.
 The northern edge of McLeansville is accessible via US 29 and Hicone Road (Exit 136) from Greensboro; here, visitors can access Northeast Guilford Middle and High Schools, as well as Boldmoon Preserve, a passive park that features frontage along Reedy Fork Creek, with nature trails and interpretive signage.